endjin/TeamsTranscript/README.md

 # Teams Transcript

-A CLI Tool for manipulating Microsoft Teams Call Transcripts
+A CLI Tool for manipulating Microsoft Teams Call Transcripts.
+It can be used to process transcripts to make them more readable by humans, or convert into formats that are easier to process for use with LLMs.

 ## Usage